FruitieX/telegit/README.md

    4. Remember to pick `Send me everything` or `Let me select individual events` to choose which events you want to see on Telegram.
-5. Set up a Telegram bot with [BotFather](https://telegram.me/botfather), store the API token somewhere safe, you'll need it in the next step
+5. Set up a Telegram bot with [BotFather](https://telegram.me/botfather), store the API token somewhere safe, you'll need it soon
+6. Use BotFather's `/setcommands` command on your newly created bot.
+Paste the contents of the [commands.txt](/commands.txt) file to BotFather.
-6. Edit the default config: `$EDITOR ~/.telegit/config.js`
+7. Edit the default config: `$EDITOR ~/.telegit/config.js`
-7. `npm start`
+8. `npm start`
-8. Now invite your bot to a group and greet it with `/gitstart`
+9. Now invite your bot to a group and greet it with `/gitstart@botname`

-You can stop the bot from sending messages with `/gitstop`.
+You can stop the bot from sending messages with `/gitstop@botname`.